thePatonSystem/thePatonSystem.github.io/README.md

 New readers should begin with the architectural overview of the framework.

-Architecture Paper

-The Paton System: Structural Architecture and Guide to Interpretation
+**The Paton System: Structural Architecture and Guide to Interpretation**

+PhilArchive
 https://philarchive.org/s/Andrew%20Paton

+DOI
-DOI: 10.5281/zenodo.18883634
+10.5281/zenodo.18883634

 This document explains: